 THE PRE-SENTENCE INTERVIEW

-Prior to being placed on probation an offender is often ordered to meet with a probation officer to participate in a Pre-Sentence Interview (PSI).
+Prior to being placed on probation an offender may be ordered to meet with a probation officer to participate in a Pre-Sentence Interview (PSI).

 Generally taking an hour, a PSI is an opportunity for the probation officer to meet with the offender and gather as much pertinent information as possible regarding the offender and his/her pending charge(s).
 This information may include educational background, employment status, criminal history, a synopsis of the offense, substance abuse assessment results and any other additional information relevant to the case that would assist the Court in determining appropriate sanctions.